MKLab-ITI/hackair-data-retrieval/README.md

 2. Clone the project locally in your computer.
 3. Run Glassfish server and deploy [hackAIR_project.war](hackAIR_project/target) application.
 4. Submit POST requests in relevant web-services, as described [here](https://github.com/MKLab-ITI/hackair-decision-support-api#web-services)

-or

-1. Install Java EE 7 and a common Java IDE framework.
-2. Clone the project locally in your computer.
-3. Import the java project to the workspace of the IDE framework.
-4. Set up a Glassfish server from the IDE environment to run locally.
-5. Run the project through the IDE utilities.
-6. Submit POST requests in relevant web-services, as described [here](https://github.com/MKLab-ITI/hackair-decision-support-api#web-services)

-## Resources
-The official hackAIR ontology resources are available [here](https://mklab.iti.gr/results/hackair-ontologies/).

 ## Citation